microsoft/nni/docs/en_US/Compressor/Pruner.md

 pruner.compress()
 ```

-Second, you should add code below to update epoch number when you finish one epoch in your training code.
+you should add code below to update epoch number when you finish one epoch in your training code.

 Tensorflow code
 ```python